Decisive Jacksonville Probate Litigation Attorneys

 - Enforces other provisions of the will

 Estates are assigned a personal representative (called an executor in other states).
 This person has a number of important legal duties during the probate process, which can be quite complex and cumbersome.
-For that reason, the personal representative often hires an attorney to assist with these duties and avoid becoming liable for mistakes.
-In addition, Florida law requires that a personal representative have an attorney.
+For that reason, the personal representative often hires a lawyer to assist with these duties and avoid becoming liable for mistakes.
+In addition, Florida law requires that a personal representative have an lawyer.

 Challenging a Personal Representative